lsmmega/pokeextra/INSTALL.md

 Then follow the [**rgbds** instructions](https://rgbds.gbdev.io/install#pre-built) for Windows with Cygwin to install **rgbds 0.8.0**.

-**Note:** If you already have an installed rgbds older than 0.7.0, you will need to update to 0.7.0.
-Ignore this if you have never installed rgbds before.
-If a version newer than 0.7.0 does not work, try downloading 0.7.0.

 Now open the **Cygwin terminal** and enter the following commands.

 Cygwin has its own file system that's within Windows, at **C:\cygwin64\home\\*\<user>***.
 If you don't want to store pokecrystal there, you'll have to change the **current working directory** every time you open Cygwin.